jahnDOTkoutrios/svgfontoutliner/README.md

 ### Using Presets

 - Click any preset button (1-6) to load that preset
-- Hold Shift and click a preset button to save your current settings to that preset
 - The active preset is shown with a black background (white in dark mode)
-- Presets are saved in your browser's local storage

-### Default Presets

-- **Preset 1**: Default configuration with pink gradient and heart markers
-- **Preset 2**: Customizable (no default)
-- **Preset 3**: Mountain color palette with nib markers
-- **Preset 4**: Mondrian color palette with dot markers
-- **Preset 5**: Ocean color palette with square markers
-- **Preset 6**: Forest color palette with cross markers

 ### Export/Import Presets